TimSteinke/multi_robotcar/README.md

                   lidar_right_frame = "velodyne_right",
                   gps_frame = "gps_ins";
 ```
 They will be prefixed by the `agent_name`, e.g. `robotcar_0/mono_left`.
 The launch file will start an URDF publisher for each robotcar instance.
+A base_link frame is placed approximately at the GPS frame, and the transform between `world` and `base_link` will be read from the GPS/INS solution and published.

 **Topics:**
 ``` bash